Did you know?

 1

-Going vegetarian will reduce your carbon emissions by on average 31%, land use by 51%.
-Ditching the dairy (and eggs) and going vegan, can reduce your carbon emissions by on average 45% and land use by 55%.
+Going vegetarian will reduce your carbon emissions by on average 31%, land use by 51% while going vegan can reduce your carbon emissions by on average 45% and land use by 55%.
 (1)

 2

-According to the U.S. Geological Survey—the sole science agency for the Dept. of Interior—water-saving showerheads produce about 2 gallons of water per minute.
-Knowing that it takes 1,000 gallons of water to make 1 gallon of milk, a person can save the water equivalent to 50 ten-minute showers for every gallon of milk they don’t drink.
+It takes 1,000 gallons of water to make 1 gallon of milk.
+One person can save the water equivalent of 50 ten-minute showers for every gallon of milk they don’t drink.
 (2, 3)

 3

-If everyone in the US ate no meat or cheese just one day per week, it would have the environmental benefit of not driving 91 billion miles or taking 7.6 million cars off the road.
+If everyone in the U.S. skipped eating meat or cheese just one day per week, it would be the equivalent of eliminating 91 billion miles driven or taking 7.6 million cars off the road.
 (4)

 4

-Eating 60% less cheese and 4-6 more servings of beans will help keep the global temperature rise under 2 degrees Celsius by 2050.
+Eating 60% less cheese will help keep the global temperature rise under 2 degrees Celsius by 2050.
 (5)

 5